Donatella Di Cesare: Biography

 The political-philosophical questions about the strangeness and the myth of identity are instead the topics of the book Marranos: The Other of the Other (Polity Press, Cambridge and Boston, 2020).
 Recently, she offered a summary of her philosophical positions in the book Sulla vocazione politica della filosofia (Bollati Boringhieri, Turin, 2018).
 The book was awarded with the prize Mimesis Filosofia 2019.

 She is member of the Scientific Committee of the Internationale Wittgenstein-Gesellschaft and Wittgenstein-Studien.
 From 2011 to 2015, she was vice president of the Martin Heidegger-Gesellschaft, from which she has resigned on 3 March 2015, after the publication of Schwarze Hefte.
 She is also member of the Associazione Italiana Walter Benjamin.
 Since 2016, she is the editor of the book series Filosofia per il XXI secolo for the publishing house Mimesis.
 Since 2018 she is member of the Consiglio Scientifico e Strategico of the CIR Onlus (Consiglio Italiano per I Rifugiati).

 She was visiting professor at several universities: Stiftung-University of Hildesheim (Germany) 2003; Albert-Ludwig Universität in Freiburg (Germany) 2005; Kulturwissenschaftliches Forschungskolleg in Cologne (Germany) 2007.
-During the winter semester of 2007, she was Distinguished Visiting Professor of Arts and Humanities at Pennsylvania State University (USA).
-In 2012, she was Visiting Professor at Department of Languages and Literatures at Brandeis University (USA).
+During the winter semester of 2007, she was Distinguished Visiting Professor of Arts and Humanities at Pennsylvania State University (US).
+In 2012, she was visiting professor at Department of Languages and Literatures at Brandeis University (US).
 On the winter semester of 2006, she was Brockington Visitor at Queen's University (Canada).
 In 2017, she held a teaching position for one year at the Scuola Normale Superiore in Pisa.

+In an appearance on a television talk show, she criticised the Italian agriculture minister Francesco Lollobrigida for invoking "ethnic replacement" in a talk in 2023 about migration.
+She described this as a "conspiracist myth", and stated of Lollobrigida: "I believe that the minister’s words cannot be taken as a gaffe, because he spoke like a Gauleiter, like a neo-Hitlerite governor".
+Following this, she has been criminally indicted for defamation.